 Of all the vehicles AMC made, only certain Jeep brand products were able to achieve an aura of high social status.
 There are exceptions like the 52 SS/AMXs and the 6 AMX/3s, but generally speaking, owning a Gremlin doesn't produce seething envy in the eyes of other people like the 'real' status cars do.
 A person who has chosen to drive a particular AMC car will most likely find conversations about it's weirdness, perceived low quality, or how American Motors went out business.
 That's just where they're placed in the car scene pecking order.

-American Motors Corporation did not go out of busines, but that's another story... ever heard of AM General?
+American Motors Corporation did not go out of business, but that's another story... ever heard of AM General?

 A psychological generality every potential AMCer must face is called 'underdog complex'.
-This is where a person is initially attracted to an AMC vehicle by the way they look and considers the reputation to be wrongfully treated.
+This is where a person is initially attracted to an AMC vehicle by it's perceived positive attributes and considers the reputation to be wrongfully treated.
 At first, the person will actively attempt to 'right the wrong' by various deeds, but later on in their experience, will begin to settle into tolerating or even enjoying negative behavior associated to the car's reputation.
 The adaptation to enjoy negative behavior is the mental illness part.
 For example; someone who enjoys getting pooped on by other people, or like a dog who chooses to poop inside it's own doghouse instead of somewhere else in the yard.
 Otherwise, it's a healthy thing for a person to dislike getting pooped on & a healthy dog rather poops somewhere else.

 So, in other words, in the AMC hobby world there is a very real and noticeable psychological aspect of underdog human mental activity happening.
 Realizing the observable characteristic helps to make room for a healthier overall experience, instead of getting dosed with a weird new mental illness.